infonl/dimpact-zaakafhandelcomponent/docs/solution-architecture/systemContext.md

 Notes:
 - ZAC does not integrate with Open Formulieren.
 For details please see: [ZAC integration with Open Formulieren](openFormulierenIntegration.md).
 - ZAC does not integrate with Open Notificaties using an API.
 Rather Open Notificaties performs callback HTTP requests to ZAC when events have been received to which has subscribed.
+- Components belonging to the [IAM architecture](iamArchitecture.md) such as Keycloak and OpenLDAP are not listed here to keep things relatively simple.

 ## External services